-Now you can learn your rights in Canada and do more – you can carry, wear and share them!
+Learn your rights in Canada — and carry, wear and share them!

 1. Can police search my phone? – If you’re being arrested, legally, police can search your phone with certain limitations.
 But you don’t have to give them your password.
 Keep all the information about your phone privacy rights on hand: Learn more and download your phone wallpaper guide.